obriencj/koji-smoky-dingo/docs/commands/filter-builds.rst

    --param KEY=VALUE, -P KEY=VALUE
                          Provide compile-time values to the sifty filter expressions
-   --env                 Use environment vars for params left unassigned --output FLAG:FILENAME, -o FLAG:FILENAME
+   --env-params          Use environment vars for params left unassigned --output FLAG:FILENAME, -o FLAG:FILENAME
                          Divert results marked with the given FLAG to FILENAME.
                          If FILENAME is '-', output to stdout.
 The 'default'